rfc-editor/draft-nottingham-avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Decentralization Strategies {#techniques}

-This section examines some common strategies that are employed to decentralize Internet functions, along with their limitations.
+This section examines some common strategies that are employed to decentralize Internet functions and discusses their limitations.

 ### Federation {#federation}